Farage: 'Let common sense prevail'

 Brexit Party Leader Nigel Farage calls for 'Leave alliance' with Tories

-Brexit Party leader Nigel Farage urged Boris Johnson to form a Leave alliance but warned "If they choose not to, we stand up to do this on our own".
+Brexit Party leader Nigel Farage urges Boris Johnson to form a Leave alliance but warns "If they choose not to, we stand up to do this on our own".

-Speaking at the launch of his party's general election campaign, Mr Farage said a deal between his party and the Conservatives could "win a big majority in Parliament and could deliver a genuine Brexit".
+Speaking at the Brexit Party's election campaign launch, Mr Farage said his party and the Conservatives could "win a big majority in parliament and could deliver a genuine Brexit".

 -